-- 1. On the up.time tool bar, click Services. - 2.
-In the Tree panel click Host Check. - A list of the servers and their assigned host checks appears in the subpanel. - Click the Edit icon beside the name of the server whose host check you want to change.
-A list of the available host checks appears in a new window. - 4.
+- 1. On the Uptime Infrastructure Monitor tool bar, click Services. - 2.
+In the Tree panel click Host Check. - A list of the servers and their assigned host checks appears in the subpanel. - 3.
+Click the Edit icon beside the name of the server whose host check you want to change. - A list of the available host checks appears in a new window. - 4.
 Select a host check, and then click Save.